otto-de/api-guidelines/api-guidelines/global/basic-concepts/rules/must-follow-contract-first-approach.md

 ---
-type: MUST
 id: R000001
 ---

-# follow Contract First approach
+# MUST follow Contract First approach

 When a new API is being developed, we follow the [Contract First approach](../../../010_CORE-PRINCIPLES/040_Contract-first.md).
 This requires the following aspects: